isomerpages/imda-tradetrust/_solutions/Get Started.md

 ---
 <h2>How to Start with TradeTrust</h2>
 <p></p>
-<p><strong>TradeTrust is not a platform </strong>but a set of open-source
-software components that sit in between the business application and blockchain layer.
-This architecture allows businesses or governments to enhance their proprietary IT systems or platforms with TradeTrust’s capability, independent of the underlying blockchain technologies.</p>
 <h4><u>To verify TradeTrust-issued documents :</u></h4>
 <p>As a recipient of TradeTrust-issued documents such as electronic Bills
 of Lading or Certificates of Origin, you can verify the documents’ proof